Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 - At current period of time, all the required hardware will be available.
 - Setup all the beagleboard hardware (Flashing OS and test hello world).
 - Check all hardware with beagleboard like DC motors, Servo motors and available sensors.
-- Use robotic cape with beagleboard BeaglBboneBlack (BBB) and librobotcontrol.
+- Use robotic-cape with beagleboard BeaglBboneBlack (BBB) and librobotcontrol.
-- Creat merge request for accesing BBB pins.
-- Creat example for devic tree overlay with AI-64 and creat merge request.
+- Use robotic-cape with BeagleBone-AI.

 Coding begins (May 27th)
 =========================

-- Discuss with mentor for librobotcontrol support package with Ai-64.
 - Understand device tree overlays for BeaglBboneBlack (BBB) and AI written for robotic cape.
-- Start to write Device tree for PWM
+- Start to write Device tree for GPIO's and PWM support for AI-64.
-- Test Device tree with AI-64.
-- Creat merge request for PWM test.

 Milestone #1, Introductory YouTube video (June 3rd)
 ===================================================